NVISOsecurity/nviso-cti/advisories/20220331-Spring4Shell.md

 As reported by [the advisory](https://tanzu.vmware.com/security/cve-2022-22963), Spring Cloud Function versions 3.1.6, 3.2.2 and older unsupported versions are vulnerable to a __local resource inclusion__ (CVE-2022-22963).
 When using the optional routing functionality, it is possible for a user to provide a specially crafted SpEL ([Spring Expression Language](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/expressions.html)) as a routing-expression that may result in access to local resources.

 ## WHY THIS MATTERS
-__While both vulnerabilities have patches available, the common weak configuration leading to a remote code execution is likely to affect many projects leveraging Spring Framework’s DataBinder.
+__While all vulnerabilities have patches available, the insecure data-binding leading to a remote code execution is likely to affect many projects leveraging Spring Framework’s DataBinder.
 DataBinder would require additional configuration to be secured while it properly operates as a data binder without (also referred to as insecure defaults).
 Furthermore, sample projects and code snippets provided by the Spring guides do not configure the restrictions required to prevent successful exploitation (e.g.: the “[Handling Form Submission](https://spring.io/guides/gs/handling-form-submission/)” guide [as of 2022-03-31](https://github.com/spring-guides/gs-handling-form-submission/tree/066ce64bf0933f0f8b1aa939e40b05985dec4c8d)), resulting in developers commonly adopting similar bad practices.__

 __Multiple exploits are publicly available resulting in remote code execution within Spring Core applications.
 Certain exploits have been confirmed to achieve RCE.__